proprowataya/calc4/README.md

         .\Release\calc4.exe ..\calc4\sample\MandelbrotSet.txt
         ```

-If nothing is specified as a command-line argument, Calc4 works as REPL.
-Please input what you want to evaluate.
+If no command-line argument is specified, Calc4 runs as a REPL.
+Enter an expression to evaluate.

 ```
 $ ./calc4